hampussanden/Blog/src/pages/posts/deploy-airbyte-with-terraform-on-google-cloud-platform.md

 1. The user clicks the SSH button in the Google Cloud console or use the command `gcloud compute ssh <INSTANCE> --zone <ZONE> --tunnel-through-iap --project <PROJECT_ID>`
 2. The IAP connection authenticates and authorises the user if they have the IAM role `IAP-secured Tunnel User`.
 4. The firewall rules that we have configured only allows SSH connections from IAP.
-You can read more about it[here](https://cloud.google.com/iap/docs/using-tcp-forwarding).
+You can read more about it [here](https://cloud.google.com/iap/docs/using-tcp-forwarding).
 5. The Cloud NAT gateway and Cloud router handles internet egress traffic and internal access within Google Cloud.
-6. Which allows us to access Google Services like BigQuery and Cloud Storage.
+6. Our Airbyte VM can read and write Google Services like BigQuery and Cloud Storage.
-7. And outbound internet access for package downloads which Airbyte will need.
+7. And outbound internet access for package downloads and updates.

 ## Prerequisites